Moondance Alexander

-Moondance Alexander is a 2007 American comedy-drama film directed by Michael Damian and written by Janeen Damian.
-The film was released in North America in October 2007.
-The story is shot on location in Okotoks, High River and Calgary, Alberta, Canada and is based on actual events from the life of Janeen Damian.
-It stars former Summerland co-stars Kay Panabaker as Moondance Alexander and Lori Loughlin as Gelsey Alexander.
-The movie co-stars Don Johnson and Olympic-skating silver medalist Sasha Cohen.
+Moondance Alexander is a 2007 American comedy-drama film directed by Michael Damian and written by Janeen Damian, Juan Saenz and Martha Lopez.
+Shot on location in Okotoks, High River and Calgary, Alberta, Canada the film is based on actual events from the life of Janeen Damian.
+It stars Kay Panabaker and Lori Loughlin, with Don Johnson and Sasha Cohen.

 Plot

 Moondance (Kay Panabaker) is faced with the difficulties of her father's passing and her overprotective mother (Lori Loughlin).
-When she finds a lost pinto horse and discovers his jumping abilities, she convinces his owner Dante Longpre (Don Johnson) to train them to compete in a mop show.
-With a lot more to think about, Moondance has to worry about her enemy Fiona Hughes (Sasha Cohen) putting her down constantly with her fancy horse Monte Carlo.
+When she finds a lost pinto horse and discovers his jumping abilities, she convinces his owner Dante Longpre (Don Johnson) to train them to compete in a jumping show.
+There Moondance faces her enemy Fiona Hughes (Sasha Cohen) and her fancy horse Monte Carlo.
 When they do a surprisingly good job at the show, Dante isn't questioned anymore about his ability to train riders and horses.
 Everybody is shocked when Moondance ties Fiona, the reigning Bow River Classic champion.